jeferal/point_net_suite/README.md

 | 0.001         | AdamW     | 16          | 8192       | MSG             | 0.5     | Cosine    | 0.0              | 0.2                   |

 **Hypothesis:**
+Same as the previous experiment, we expect that weighting the loss will help the model to pay more attention to the minority classes.

 **Results:**